ENCCS/performance-programming/content/tuning.rst

    .. image:: mm1opt-cpi.png
       :align: center

-   If you think that some of the graphs were not renderd: All of the optimization levels give identical results.
+   If you think that some of the graphs were not rendered: All of the optimization levels give identical results.
 If you look closely, the lower graph shimmers a bit here and there.